bkeepers/git-history/article.md

 	$ git status -s
 	M  article.md

-You can see that our commit is now gone, but `article.md` is still modified.
-From here, you can check out a different branch, stash your changes or make changes and re-commit them.
+The commit is now gone, but `article.md` is still modified.
+From here, the changes can be committed on a different branch, stashed, discarded or modified and recommitted.

 ## git pull --rebase

-If you have used git with a team, then there is no doubt that you have seen this:
+If you have used git with a team, then there is no doubt that you have seen a push get rejected.

 	$ git push origin master
 	To git@github.com:bkeepers/git-history.git